benceVadasz/get-to-know-lara-frontend/README.md

 # Get to Know Lara

-This Project is the frontend part of a full-stack mail service application Backend is written in Laravel, please find the link to the repository here: https://github.com/vadaszbence/get-to-know-lara-backend
+This Project is the frontend part of a full-stack mail service application.
+Backend is written in Laravel, please find the link to the repository here: https://github.com/vadaszbence/get-to-know-lara-backend